dudeperf3ct/web-vibe/Developer Logs.md

 Streamlit does not play well with asyncio and it's functions.
 Switching to gradio instead.
 Worked only for 1 url failed for multiple submit with same error.

 (18:48) Instead of building front end let's use it to visualize the results.

+---

+(20:27) Back from dinner.
+First pass looks okay, shame the front end is not working as expected.
+Let's build a first reflection agent that helps content writer to improve the language or tone of the content.

+> Do we need to also provide a summary of what webpage or theme of the website is?
+For this, we will need to get the content of the site and pass it to an LLM for summarization task.
+(Let's circle back depending on how output looks like after implementing two steps above.)

+This was not required from the first pass.
+My guess is adding this as part of the prompt along with screenshot could improve the analysis for LLM.
+(TO BE TESTED)